Foreign travel advice

 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.

 British nationals need a visa to enter mainland China, but not Hong Kong or Macao.
 For mainland China, you must get a visa prior to arrival, including for Hainan Island, although some exemptions may be available for tour groups travelling to certain parts of the country.
 For details of entry requirements to China contact the Chinese Embassy or the China Visa Application Service Centre well before your proposed trip.
+You may be asked to provide your previous passport in support of your visa application.

 Travelling to Hong Kong